Filter by the artist, a category or choose the trail.

 I find it interesting to combine prints and painting together which often creates a more textural collage effect .
 My printmaking has been a consistent part of my practice and has been extended into textile based works but still maintained within a mainstream print genre.

 Marita Reynolds has been studying art since 2001 to 2014 with Janet Matthews’s wildlife pencil artist and exhibiting since 2010.
-Having recently moved to Golden Plains Shire.
+She recently moved to Golden Plains Shire.
 Marita’s artwork is a combination of pencil and pastel, with wildlife and nature the subject focus.
 Marita’s fascination with the natural world comes from her heart.
+She feels a sense of excitement and well being.

 Sharyn Marriott is a local artist and has lived in Teesdale for many years - in fact, she has lived locally nearly all her life and attended the Inverleigh Primary School and later, the Geelong West Technical School (now called Western Heights Secondary College).